 We need a program!

-“Hello, my name is Carl and I am a free willer“(1).
+“Hello, my name is Carl and I am a free willer”(1).
 I imagine many would balk at this idea.
 While this isn’t a substance abuse addiction as such, there are too many parallels to other addictions to deny.
 Nevertheless, denial is certain until we as addicts are ready to see our addiction.
 The hump we must surmount is the blind spot the addiction causes.
 The blind spot here is simple to see: if we believe we are in control, how can we entertain any suggestion, let alone biological proof, that we are not?
-In the case of free will we think, “I control this” (_you name it_).
-If not ‘this or that’, then we believe others control ‘this or that’ — unaware that instinct is driving it all.
+In the case of free will we think, “I can control (you name it)”.
+If not us, then we believe others can, completely unaware that instinct is actually in control.

 The brain has a mind of its own